kukgini/kukgini.github.io/src/ap2/ap2-sample-cards.md

 ### Interacting with the Shopping Agent

-This section walks you through a typical interaction with the sample.

-1.  **Launching Agent Development Kit UI**: Open a browser on your computer and navigate to 0.0.0.0:8000/dev-ui.
-Select `shopping_agent` from the `Select an agent` drop down in the upper left hand corner.
 1.  **Initial Request**: In the Shopping Agent's terminal, you'll be prompted to start a conversation.
 You can type something like: "I want to buy a coffee maker."